Dyresty/Regression/README.md

 # Regression
-Machine Learning - Regressing Model Projects
+Machine Learning - Regression Model Projects

 Regression models (both linear and non-linear) are used for predicting a real value, like salary for example.
 If the independent variable is time, then the model will be forecasting future values, otherwise the model will be predicting present but unknown values.